Manage canvas-app connections in Power Apps

 Update or delete a connection

-In the list of connections, find the connection that you want to update or delete, and then click or tap the ellipsis (3-dots-symbol) on the right of the connection.
+In the list of connections, find the connection that you want to update or delete, and then select the ellipsis (...) on the right of the connection.

-- To update the credentials for a connection, click or tap the key icon, and then provide credentials for that connection.
+- To update the credentials for a connection, select the key icon, and then provide credentials for that connection.